Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • irreversible changes in internal organs.

-Most often it develops with various heart diseases.
-AHF syndrome affects the left ventricle of the myocardium, the patient has signs of pulmonary edema in the form of shortness of breath, separation of pink sputum during coughing.
-Acute heart failure often progresses to heart attack or stroke.
+Most often develops with various heart diseases.
+AHF syndrome affects the left ventricle of the myocardium; the patient develops signs of pulmonary edema in the form of shortness of breath and pink sputum during coughing.
+Acute heart failure often progresses to a heart attack or stroke.

-It is also a complication of chronic coronary artery disease.
+It is also a complication of chronic ischemic heart disease.
 This is a fairly common pathology.
-The most common types of arrhythmias are:
+The most common types of arrhythmia:

 • extrasystoles;

 Arrhythmia sometimes goes unnoticed and patients do not attach serious importance to it.
-This attitude is dangerous, as any form of arrhythmia can be fatal.
+This attitude is dangerous, since any form of arrhythmia can be fatal.

-The chronic form of ischemia of the heart is a rather dangerous disease.
-Almost any of the listed complications of CHD lead to the death of the patient without timely and correct treatment.
+The chronic form of cardiac ischemia is a rather dangerous disease.
+Almost any of the listed complications of HIHD lead to the death of the patient without timely and correct treatment.

-Acute ischemic heart disease is another form of myocardial disease, expressed by complications such as:
+Acute coronary heart disease is another form of myocardial disease, expressed by such complications as:

 • myocardial infarction;